ADHD and Keto, Part One - My Story

 I asked my psychiatrist if it would be okay to take the medicine while riding my bike at the same time.
 She seemed to think it wouldn’t be a good idea.

-So Adderall was off the table for the foreseeable future.
+So meds off the table for the foreseeable future.

 She was nice enough to prescribe me as much as legally possible in one bottle, so that I could at least have some for the trip.

 I only took it a handful of times during the trip, like when I had to file my taxes.

 It was hard to pack my bags every morning, something you have to do when you’re doing a bike tour.

 I fought a lot with my now ex-husband, the person with whom I was doing the trip.

 My legs didn’t seem to want to work for hours on end.
 We were going slowly, but I was really crawling along.

 It wasn’t so much that I didn’t have the strength, it was that I would just kind of space out and forget to pedal.

 I had wanted to take photos, to write a book, I don’t know, something, while on the trip.